the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 _How will your attendees benefit from your session?
 What do you expect them to gain/learn?_

-_(600 characters max, current count: 340 [please update if you edit])_
+_(600 characters max, current count: 524 [please update if you edit])_

 Attendees to this workshop will learn how to deploy a BinderHub on Microsoft Azure Cloud platform.
-They will learn the purpose of a BinderHub, how one works and why reproducibility is important in research.
+They will learn the multiple applications of a BinderHub as a teaching or demonstration tool; the technology powering a BinderHub; and why reproducibility is important in research.
-They will gain enough knowledge in the area to make an informed decision on whether building their own BinderHub is a viable option.
+Attendees will be provided with enough knowledge to make an informed decision on whether building their own BinderHub is advantageous to their goals and connect with other RSEs/researchers who have build a BinderHub or are interested in doing so.

 ### Accessibility